- Reflect on your current lifestyle and consider how events in your youth affected the person you have become.

 - Stretch your muscles before participating in a physical activity and encourage children to do the same.

 - Take safe risks, such as trying a sport or activity you’ve never done before.
-Let children teach you a skill if they are able to.
+Let children teach you a skill that they enjoy.

 Encouraging Family Involvement: A Lifetime of Wellness